 - Husqvarna lawn tractor: You will find one bypass lever located at the rear of the tractor.
 You may find it near the drawbar or under the seat.

 Zero Turn Pump Drive Belt

 Check the drive belt to make sure it sits securely on the pulleys and hasn’t fallen off.
 If your belt is worn it may slip on the pulleys causing your mower to move slowly.
 If it has fallen off the pulleys, it will not move.

 Inspect the belt for wearing and replace it with a new belt if it isn’t in good condition.
 Reinstall a belt that has fallen off or broken.

 Make sure the drive belt is not worn and is correctly routed around the pulleys.
 Replace a worn or damaged belt.
 The belt needs to be sitting securely around the pulleys and inside the belt guards.

-If you find the a belt has fallen off the pulley, make sure the pulleys are in good condition and the belt guards are not bent or out of place.
+If you find that a belt has fallen off the pulley, make sure the pulleys are in good condition and the belt guards are not bent or out of place.

 Missing Axle Key in a Husqvarna Lawn Tractor